uzougochukwu/exhibition-curator/README.md

 To run locally:

-You must first get an api key from the smithsonian
+You must first get an api key from harvard

-go here to sign up for one: https://api.data.gov/signup/
+go here to sign up for one: https://harvardartmuseums.org/collections/api

 git clone https://github.com/uzougochukwu/exhibition-curator